The Ultimate Guide to Museums in Charlotte

 Historic Brattonsville

-This 775-acre historic site preserves the history of the people and places (including a Revolutionary War battlefield) of the Bratton community in the upcountry of South Carolina in the 18th and 19th centuries.
+This 800-acre historic site preserves the history of the people and places, including a Revolutionary War battlefield, of the Brattonsville community during the 18th and 19th centuries.

 When it was built in 1815 as the home of Archibald Frew, this yellow-trimmed home was so extravagant it was known as “Frew’s Folly.”
-Now this home and its gardens are open to the public for tours.
+Now historic Rosedale house and its gardens are open to the public for tours.

 Historic Rural Hill

-This 265-acre historic farmland and nature preserve was home to six generations of the Davidson family and features eight Colonial-era structures on-site.
-The nonprofit celebrates the land's 250+ years of history through annual cultural events and educational programming.
+This 265-acre historic farmland and nature preserve was home to six generations of the Davidson family.
+The grounds feature eight Colonial-era structures that are used to celebrate the land's more than 250 years of history through events and educational programming.

 President James K. Polk State Historic Site